Beethoven Thesaurus - Content

 - Categories [formerly titled “Book genres”]: Terms to describe the type or format of books or other literature being indexed (e.g. Academic dissertations; Iconographies; Bibliographies; etc.).
 These terms are used in Category searches and limits.

-- Documents: Terms that identify or describe Beethoven’s manuscripts, autograph scores not in Beethoven’s hand, and other documents of his life and work, as well as terms associated with study of those documents (such as Sketches; Conversation books; Correction lists; Watermarks; etc.) This hierarchy excludes letters, which have been moved to a new hierarchy currently under development.
+- Documents: Terms that identify or describe Beethoven’s manuscripts, autograph scores not in Beethoven’s hand, and other documents of his life and work, as well as terms associated with study of those documents (such as Sketches; Conversation books; Correction lists; Watermarks; etc.) The "letters" subcategory includes letters written by Beethoven (on on his behalf), as well as letters to and about Beethoven.

 - Free-floaters: Terms used as subdivisions to Beethoven’s name that describe Beethoven as a person, such as his physical appearance and character traits, relationships with other people, views on musical and non-musical subjects, his own performance and compositional practices, and daily activities and events of his life (e.g. Alcohol use; Conducting; Guardianship; Travels; Views on critics; etc.).